miconda/wsctl/README.md

 Sample template and fields files can be found inside subfolder "examples/".

+## Internals

+Sending data over websocket connection has a timeout of 10 seconds.
+Receiving data from websocket connection has a timeout of 20 seconds.

 ## Contributions

 Contributions are welcome!
 Fork and do pull requests on https://github.com/miconda/wsctl .